Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Numerical Methods

 Our initial accretion disk is a finite, locally isothermal disk in a computational box with open boundary conditions.
-The initial disk surface density $\Sigma (R)$ is given by
+Our initial disk surface density $\Sigma (R)$ is similar to that used in \cite{Munoz2020},

 $f_{\rm t}$ is a tapering function that initializes a finite disk with an inner cavity at a radius $R_{\rm cav} = 2a_{\rm b}$, and an outer edge $R_{\rm outer} \sim 50a_{\rm b}$.
+This profile is chosen so that $\Sigma(R) \propto R^{-1/2} \propto \dot{M}_{\rm b}/\nu(R)$, and matches the steady state solution of an accretion disk at large radii from the binary $R/a_{\rm b} \gg 1$.
+While the surface density morphology of the inner region of a CBD is expected to depend on the binary parameters, the effect on the outer disk at $R/a_{\rm b} \gg 1$ should be negligible.
+We therefore use the same surface density profile in equation \ref{eqn:rho_initial} throughout the parameter space we explore.

 Our 2D simulations are evolved in a computational box of size $300a_{\rm b} \times 300a_{\rm b}$, leaving enough space for the disk to viscously spread outward.
 We model the radial and azimuthal initial velocity in the disk similarly to \cite{Munoz2019b}.
 The initial azimuthal velocity profile of the disk is Keplerian, with corrections accounting for the quadrupole potential of the binary and the pressure gradient in the disk,

 where $G=1$ is the gravitational constant, $M_{\rm b} = 1$ is the mass of the binary, $c_{\rm s}$ the sound speed and $Q$ accounts for the quadrupole moment of the binary and is given by

 The initial radial velocity profile accounts for the viscous drift in the disk, and is given as follows